 Submit to the Engineer for approval a complete design for the DMS assemblies (including footings), maintenance platforms, access ladders, DMS assembly hardware, brackets for supporting the DMS and maintenance platforms.
-Base the design on the line drawings and correct wind speed in accordance with the latest edition of the AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals, 6th Edition, 2013, including the latest interim specifications, and the latest interim revisions.
+Base the design on the line drawings and correct wind speed in accordance with the latest edition of the AASHTO Standard Specifications for Structural Structures for Highway Signs, Luminaires and Traffic Signals, 6th Edition, 2013 and 2015 Interim Revisions, and the latest Interim Revisions.